ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 >      ENDP
 > ```

 There are many compilers which implement exactly this behavior with exactly this GCC-extension syntax such as Oracle's C Compiler, the Intel C Compiler, the Tiny C Compiler, and Clang.[^oracle-attribute] [^intel-attribute].
-Clang also features its own `asm`-style attribute, where the function's name is "mangled" without needing to provide an initial [^clang-attribute].
+Clang also features its own `asm`-style attribute, where the function's name is "mangled" to exactly the name given[^clang-attribute].
 Microsoft Visual C uses a (slightly more complex) stateful pragma mechanisms and external compiler markup[^msvc-attribute].